aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 Note that only exact matches can be supported.
 No ranged queries or inequalities.
 It is an error to attempt such a query.

-This might return false positive results, sfter retrieving records in this way, you must decrypt the record and compare the source field value to the query value, and discard any records where they don't match.
+This might return false positive results, after retrieving records in this way, you must decrypt the record and compare the source field value to the query value, and discard any records where they don't match.

 ## Operations